micahvandegrift/micahvandegrift.github.io/CV.md

 > (ACRL).*
 > http://acrl.ala.org/dh/2013/06/28/make-it-new-a-dhlib-mini-series-the-ebook/

-AHAGate: In Retrospect.
-Blog post summary of responses to the American Historical Association’s statement about theses and dissertations.
+AHAGate: In Retrospect. **Blog post** summary of responses to the American Historical Association’s statement about theses and dissertations.
 *Blog post*.
 https://micahvandegrift.wordpress.com/2013/08/15/ahagate-in-retrospect/

-[THATCamp ACRL2013](http://acrl2013.thatcamp.org/).
-Primary organizer and session facilitator for the first THATCamp (The Humanities and Technology Camp) collaborative unconference at an ACRL conference. http://acrl2013.thatcamp.org/
+[THATCamp ACRL2013](http://acrl2013.thatcamp.org/). **Primary organizer and session facilitator** for the first THATCamp (The Humanities and Technology Camp) collaborative unconference at an ACRL conference. http://acrl2013.thatcamp.org/

 DIY Library Culture and the Academy.
-Ford, E., Leeder, K., Dorney, E., & **Vandegrift, M.** Panel presented at the *Association of College and Research Libraries*, Indianapolis. *In the Library with the Lead Pipe*. http://www.inthelibrarywiththeleadpipe.org/2013/diy-library-culture/
+Ford, E., Leeder, K., Dorney, E., & Vandegrift, M. **Panel presentation** at the *Association of College and Research Libraries*, Indianapolis. *In the Library with the Lead Pipe*. http://www.inthelibrarywiththeleadpipe.org/2013/diy-library-culture/

 The Digital Public Library of America: Details, the Librarian Response